oliviabharvey/hackathon/readme_development_environment.md

 ### **1) Interaction between the GUI and the experiment launching**

 When the user selects an experiment with the GUI, launch_experiment.py is called.
 This script takes as input a config file (example.config.yaml) that holds the details of the experiment.
-For example, it contains the nature of the experiment (exp4, etc.).
+For example, it contains the nature of the experiment (example: exp4).
 An object of type Experiment is then instantiated and launched from the GUI.

 All experiments are a subclass of the class BaseExperiment located in base_exp.py.
-In order to understand better how this programs works, let's dive a little into the workflow.
+In order to understand better how this program works, let's dive a little into the workflow.

 The BaseExperiment class is a template for all the possible experiments.
 This template contains a great number of methods that are useful for all different experiments.
-Depending on the actual task, an experiment will select
+Depending on the actual task, an experiment will select any of the following:
   - Run experiment
   - Initialize
   - Deliver sequence